Mars habitat: Power

-Another idea for power is to beam the power to the surface from a solar power satellite to a rectifying antenna (aka rectenna) receiver.
+Another idea for power is to beam the power to the surface from a solar power satellite to a rectifying antenna (rectenna) receiver.
 245 GHz, laser, in-situ rectenna construction, and 5.8 GHz designs have been studied.
-One idea is combine this technology with Solar Electric Propulsion to achieve a lower mass than surface solar power.
-The big advantage of this approach to power is that the rectennas should be immune to dust and weather changes, and with the right orbit, a solar power Mars satellite could beam power down continuously to the surface.
+One idea is to combine this technology with Solar Electric Propulsion to achieve a lower mass than surface solar power.
+The advantage of this approach to power is that the rectennas should be immune to dust and weather changes, and with the right orbit, a solar power Mars satellite could beam power continuously to the surface.

 Technology to clean dust off the solar panels was considered for Mars Exploration Rover's development.
-In the 21st century ways have been proposed for cleaning off solar panels on the surface of Mars.
+In the 21st century, ways have been proposed for cleaning off solar panels on the surface of Mars.
 The effects of Martian surface dust on solar cells was studied in the 1990s by the Materials Adherence Experiment on Mars Pathfinder.